BraideyH/workdayScheduler/README.md

 Work Day Scheduler is an app designed for users to log and track tasks to be completed during a normal 9-5 business day.

+## Installation

+To use this app, the user must click on the link found at the bottom of this README file which will navigate to the live site.

+## Usage

+This webpage is designed to be used to lift the burden of tracking everyday work tasks.

 ## User Story

 AS AN employee with a busy schedule